somayeghahari/Face-Mask-Detector-Comp6471/README.txt

-Member Contribution:	1- Somayeh Ghahary: responsible for designing the CNN architecture and collaborating on the report.
-2- Mehrnoosh Amjadi: responsible for the evaluation phase, discuss the results, and collaborating on the report.
-3- Bikash Jaiswal: responsible for data part and collecting dataset and collaborating on the report.
+Member Contribution:	1- Somayeh Ghahary: responsible for bias phase, data balancing and collaborating on the report.
+2- Mehrnoosh Amjadi: responsible for K-Fold cross validation phase and collaborating on the report.
+3- Bikash Jaiswal: responsible for bias phase, data balancing and collaborating on the report.
 Note: all of us contribute to all the phases of the project.